The Founder’s Journey:

 It didn’t matter that I was the best at what I did; the institution to which I had dedicated my life simply didn’t want me.

-So finally, I was confronted with a realization I’d been trying to avoid for years: I could keep chasing approval forever… or I could let it go.
+So finally, I was confronted with the biggest decision of my life, the one I’d been trying to avoid: I could keep chasing approval forever… or I could let it go.

 An Unexpected Lifeline